ramijames/supabase-auth-example/README.md

 - **_variables.scss** - A standardized set of colors, spacing, font-sizes, etc.
 - **main.scss** - A standardized set of html elements that I consistently use across my projects which includes basic typography, buttons, forms and inputs, tables, etc.

+For this demo, you'll need to have a [Supabase](https://supabase.com) account, and have created an app there.

 ## Getting started

 You'll need to add an .env file after you've created your Supabase project.
 I've provided a template with .env.example